 What does the TAP Fund do?

-Read more about the changes to the TAP Fund this year
+Read more about the TAP Fund this year

 The TAP Fund was conceived by Rosamund Essex, a former Church Times editor, in response to hearing of the hardship experienced by married ordinands on grants calculated for single, young men.